L. W. Housel

-Lorenzo W. (L.W.)
-Housel (December 30, 1873 - September 15, 1935) was a Connecticut state legislator who later ran for Congress and statewide office in Iowa.
+Lorenzo William Housel (December 30, 1873 – September 15, 1935) was a Connecticut state legislator who later ran for Congress and statewide office in Iowa.
 Running as a Democrat in an era in which Republicans dominated Iowa politics, Housel was unsuccessful in each of his Iowa races.

 Personal background

 L.W.
 Housel was born in VanEttenville, New York, to a veteran of the Civil War and his wife.
 The better portion of his young life was spent in Nichols, New York.
 After attending rural schools in New York and working on farms and in lumber camps, he was admitted to Yale University.
 While at Yale, he worked his way through college as a newspaper reporter for the New Haven Journal-Courier.
 After receiving his undergraduate degree from Yale in 1897, he then attended Yale Law School, receiving his law degree in 1900.

 Connecticut General Assembly

 In November of the same year in which Housel graduated from law school, he was elected as a Democrat to the Connecticut House of Representatives, where he represented a district in New Haven.
 He was the youngest member of the House.
 In his first term as representative, he drafted and presented the bill to limit the length of the working day to eight hours.
 Although Democratic House members were outnumbered four to one by Republicans, his bill received good support, but did not pass.